abemedia/abemedia.github.io/index.md

 ---
-layout: default
+layout: page
-title: Web Design Agency Brighton &middot; Website Design &amp; Development
+title: Ecommerce, Web Development & Web Design in Brighton
 heading: Turning dreams into code...
 lead: We specialise in developing innovative, user-friendly websites that boast eye catching designs and render beautifully on any device.
 slug: home